isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

    from all subnets.

--  ``lease4-resend-ddns`` - resend a request to update DNS entries for and existing lease.
+-  ``lease4-resend-ddns`` - resend a request to update DNS entries for an existing lease.

--  ``lease6-resend-ddns`` - resend a request to update DNS entries for and existing lease.
+-  ``lease6-resend-ddns`` - resend a request to update DNS entries for an existing lease.

 The lease commands library is part of the open source code and is available to every Kea user.